lovely-necromancer/InvRBLWE/README.md

 # InvRBLWE
 HDL implementation of the Inverted Binary Ring-LWE.
 Lightweight Post-quantum Cryptosystem.
 Ideal for Internet of Things (IoT) applications.
+The uploaded implementations are at early stages.
+Full-spec implementations are not available for public because of the Patent No. US20200204363A1.

 # Licence and Copyright
 Copyright (c) 2020 sh-ebrahimi